remipichon/manifmaker/README.md

 * update form (with your specific fields, can be different that the create form)
 * optionnaly add a reference to another collection

+The good news is that a few configuration is needed to get all those features out of the box.

 #### define a schema